tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Propose amendment to dwc:geodeticDatum using the value of bdq:defaultGeodeticDatum if dwc:geodeticDatum is empty.
-If dwc:coordinateUncertaintyInMeters is not empty and there are not empty values for dwc:latitude and dwc:longitude, amend dwc:coordinateUncertaintyInMeters by adding a maximum datum shift.
+Proposes an amendment to fill in dwc:geodeticDatum using a prameterized value if the dwc:geodeticDatum is empty.

 ### Specification